robertoaloi/robertoaloi.github.io/_posts/2014-12-04-notes-on-erlang-quickcheck-part-2.markdown

 now part of the command results) in your property, via the `aggregate/2,3` and `collect/2,3` functions.

-### The `adapt/2` Callback Function

-In a Quickcheck _statem_, an optional callback function exists.
-To tell the truth, the callback is a bit _hidden_ since it is documented in the `eqc_statem` module but not in the `eqc_group_commands`, which is the one that I use most of the times.

-The `adapt/2` function is used during shrinking and sometimes can be extremely helfpul.
-Whenever a precondition does not hold, the callback function is called to try and _repair_ a call before descarding it.
-Any crash inside the `adapt/2` is interpreted as an impossible adaptation.
-If the callback is executed successfully, the precondition is then re-checked to check whether the changes made were sufficient.
-Sometimes, this little function can improve shrinking dramatically and it's worth a bit of experimentation.

-Assuming you have a _start_ command for your application, which takes a list of items as input, your `adapt/2` function may look like this:

-    start_adapt(S, [Items0]) ->
-      Items = do_some_magic(S, Items0),
-      {call, ?MODULE, start, [Items]}.

 ### Dealing with race conditions

 In our case, it proved to be really hard to provoke the race condition